Abhishekdileep/CycleGAN/Readme.md

             Cycle Consistency

     Discriminator
         4 CNN layer
         Stride value - 2
-    Idea Name : PatchGAN
         Used Instance Normalization - Takes each channel and sample singularly [imagine weights as a 3-d box , with Height , width as one dimension and number of samples as one dimension , channel as another then channel and number of samples imagine one singular box top to bottom from there] Generator
         2 Downsampling Layers
         A few residual (ResNet) Blocks
         Upsample 2 layer
         last - Maping to RGB sample
 '''